 The best rice for fried rice is day-old rice.
 Cook an extra 2-4 cups of rice a day (or two) before you plan to make the fried rice.
 If possible, leave it covered in the fridge overnight.
 Cold cooked rice seems to work a little better than room temperature cooked rice.
 Also be sure to use long grain rice.
 Short grain rice will turn to mush in the frying process.

-Watch the video below to see the basic technique for making fried rice, then make up your own recipe!
+Use the recipe below for the basic technique, then make up your own fried rice recipe!
 Scroll down to see some more interesting combinations for your fried rice.

 - 2 cups cold cooked long grain rice

 - Optional: 1/2 cup cooked or raw diced meat

 - 1/2 teaspoon salt